iyappank/xp-baseline/README.md

 ## How It Works
 - Frontend: React app built and served via Nginx on port 3000.
 - Backend: Spring Boot API exposed on port 8080.
-- CMS: Strapi running on port 1337, with persistent volume cms-data.

 Environment variables (REACT_APP_API_URL, REACT_APP_CMS_URL) ensure the frontend knows where to fetch data
 ## Run the stack